Adult Changes in Thought Study

 Neuropathology Data

 Some ACT participants consent to brain autopsy upon death, generously donating their brain for neuropathological assessment by the ACT Neuropathology Core.
-After autopsy, complete neuropathological assessments are completed, and data elements derived from those assessments of ACT participant brains are collected and stored.
-The ACT neuropathology dataset contains measures from ACT participants who died and for whom neuropathological assessment was completed.
+Tissue and data elements derived from those assessments of ACT participant brains are collected and stored.
+The standard ACT neuropathology dataset contains measures from ACT participants who died and for whom neuropathological assessment was completed.

 Neuroimaging Data

 Processed measures from brain magnetic resonance imaging (MRI) exist for some participants in the ACT Study.
-These measures, provided by the ACT Neuroimaging Core, come from a mix of clinical MRI scans that were abstracted from medical records of consenting ACT participants and research MRI scans that were conducted among select samples of participants.
+These measures, provided by the ACT Neuroimaging Core, come from a mix of clinical and research MRI scans abstracted from medical records and prospective research MRI scans conducted by the Core among select samples of ACT participants.

 Activity Monitoring Device (Accelerometry) Data